 Sexual Orientation Discrimination in the Workplace

-Federal and state labor law exists to protect you and give you employment rights, free from workplace discrimination.
+Federal and state labor law exists to protect you from workplace discrimination and give you employment rights.

-There are more sexual orientation discrimination laws at the state level.
-Almost half of the U.S. states, including the District of Columbia, have active laws that prohibit sexual orientation discrimination in both private and public workplaces.
-These states include
+There are also state laws against discrimination on the basis of sexual orientation and gender identity.
+Almost half of the U.S. states, including the District of Columbia, have active laws that prohibit sexual orientation and gender identity discrimination.
+These states include:

 Other Applicable Laws

-If after exploring your state's laws, local laws, and company policies, you still find yourself without avail, the employer's treatment may violate other employment rights, for which you could sue your employer or your coworkers.
+Beyond federal law, state law, and company policy, your employer's treatment may also violate other employment rights, for which you could sue your employer or your coworkers.
 The following is a list of some employment law and labor law theories:

 - Negligent or intentional infliction of emotional distress